khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

-.. _boilerplate:
+.. _setting_up_the_script:

-Boilerplate Code
+Setting Up the Script
-################
+#####################

 Writing code using cvpl_tools requires some setup code that configures the dask library and other utilities we need for our image processing pipeline.
-Below gives a brief description for the setup of these utilities and how they can be used when we are writing our image processing pipelines with cvpl_tools.im.seg_process.SegProcess class.
+Below gives a brief description for the setup of these utilities and how they can be used when we are writing our image processing pipelines with :code:`cvpl_tools.im.seg_process.SegProcess` class.

 Dask Cluster and temporary directory
 ************************************

-Dask is a multithreaded and distributed computing library, in which temporary results can not all be saved in memory.
-When the intermediate results do not fit in memory, they are written in the temporary directory set in the dask config's temporary_directory variable.
+Dask is a multithreaded and distributed computing library, in which temporary results may not fit in memory.
+In such cases, they are written in the temporary directory set in the dask config's :code:`temporary_directory` variable.
 When working on HPC system on Compute Canada, make sure this path is set to a /scratch directory where number of file allowed to be created is large enough.

-Setting up the client is described in the `Dask quickstart <https://distributed.dask.org/en/stable/quickstart.html>`_ page.
-We will use a local cluster setup on a local computer as example.
+Dask Client setup is described in the `Dask quickstart <https://distributed.dask.org/en/stable/quickstart.html>`_ page.
+See `this SO post <https://stackoverflow.com/questions/71470336/using-dask-without-client-client>`_ to determine if you need to initialize a client or not.
+Below examples are modified from the simplest setup in the quickstart guide.

 .. code-block:: Python